 Medicare Enrollment

 Pharmacies must contact the Medicare regional carrier to enroll as a Medicare provider.
-(See Appendix N for contact information.)
+(See Appendix 37.5.4 for contact information.)

-Refer to Section 37.7 Medicare Prescription Drug Coverage of this manual chapter for detailed information on Medicare prescription drug coverage.
+Refer to Appendix 37.5.7 Medicare Prescription Drug Coverage of this manual chapter for detailed information on Medicare prescription drug coverage.

 Enrollment Process

 The provider must submit a completed Medicaid enrollment package to the Medicaid fiscal intermediary (FI).
 The provider will be notified in writing by the FI when enrollment is complete.
-Refer to Appendix N for information on how to obtain provider enrollment forms.
+Refer to Appendix 37.5.4 for information on how to obtain provider enrollment forms.

 The enrollment packet must include the following documents: